kongware/ftor/README.md

 ## Type Classes

-Why is ftor not shipped with type classes?
-Because they require either a compilation step or the runtime must have access to all type information to dynamically dispatch the right type class. ftor is a pluggable type checker and doesn't meet these requirements.
+Type classes either require a compilation step or the runtime must have continuous access to the extended type information to conduct dynamic type class dispatching.
+As a pluggable type validator ftor doesn't meet these requirements and consequently cannot support type classes.
 It uses explicit type dictionary passing instead, which allow multiple type classes per type.
 Abandoning the singleton property may be burden or a relief - this depends on the problem you're trying to solve.

 ## Higher Order Types

-ftor won't support higher order types for two reasons.
-It would make the type checker far more complex because it requires a kind system and several adaptions to the parser and the typing rules.
-More importantly, it would greatly increase the mental burden of users.
-In my opinion higher-order types are exactly the abstraction that makes type systems hard to comprehend and confusing for beginners.
-As a consequence of renouncing higher order types, you cannot express the general functor or monad type with ftor, but only the specialized forms.
-I think, however, that this is a reasonable trade-off.
+ftor doesn't support higher order types yet.

 ## Interoperability

-Fantasy Land has done a great deal for the functional Javascript community.
-However, its focus on type classes based on the prototype system makes it quite difficult for ftor to be compliant.
-Anyway, I am open for suggestions!
+Fantasy Land has done a great deal to spread the functional paradigm in the Javascript community.
+However, its focus on type classes based on the prototype system isn't compliant with ftor's approach.

 ## Native Type Support

-Currently ftor neither supports `Iterator`s, `Generator`s nor `Promise`s.
-The former two are inherently stateful and hence not particularly functional, so you'd try to avoid them anyway. `Promise`s on the other hand are very hard to type, because they are optimized for an untyped environment and to be convenient for programmers that are unfamiliar with monadic computations.
-It is very likely that ftor won't support them ever, but will provide a corresponding wrapper.
+ftor doesn't support the following native Javascript types, because they are inherently imperative:

+* `Promise`
+* `Iterartor`
+* `Generator`

+## Purity and Referential Transparency

+Javascript is inherently imperative and can perform side effects everywhere, not only at `;`.
+It is ultimately the responsibility of the developer to confinve themselves to pure functions.
+Pure functions can be replaced with their return values without altering the behavior of the program.
+This property is called referential transparency, which comes along with equational reasoning, another very desirable property.

 ## Immutability